 3G and 4G surfaces generally require sand or rubber infilling, which is a messy and time-consuming process to both install and remove.
 Yet, without the infill, the pile height is not maintained, and instead tends to lie flat, causing the grass to look shiny from one direction and dark from another.

 However, our range of fake grass offers the best of both worlds for your photography projects.
 Our products provide a surface that is both safe to play on and looks very realistic under studio lighting, even for close-up work.

 An installation that we recently completed for a Puma campaign shows the excellent results that our artificial grass can provide for your photoshoot.

-For all action photoshoot installations, we recommend using a shock pad underneath the grass.
+For all action photoshoot installations, we recommend using a shock pad underneath the fake grass.
 This provides a cushioned surface for players to move on to reduce the risk of injury in high-speed moves and falls.

 When players are using studs, the shock pad provides a cushion to allow them to sink into the grass, compared to playing on artificial grass that has been installed directly onto concrete.
 This reduces the risk of slipping or injury and gives the ball a realistic bounce.
 This pad also helps to level rough studio floors and provide a better surface to film on.

 It removes the problem of trying to tape the turf down to dusty studio floors, as it is bonded to the shock pad using a tackifier adhesive.
 This allows the two surfaces to be cleanly removed from each other on removal, but provides 100% bond during play, eliminating any risk of the grass moving or buckling, even under very high traffic.